eginsjd/CalorieCounter/README.md

 # CalorieCounter

-A personal projects to manage the daily nutritions and calories intake.
+A personal Android app to manage the daily nutritions and calories intake.

 Features:
 - [ ] Search the foods/reciepes to add a meal or a consumed calorie\n